-There’s been a lot of talk around the benefits CBD has to offer, however this has been tarnished by brands whose products are falsely advertised, contaminated and often contain little or no CBD.
+There’s been a lot of talk around the benefits that CBD products have to offer, however this has been tarnished by brands whose products are falsely advertised, contaminated and often contain little or no CBD.
 Through this venture we made a promise to deliver lab-tested, organic, high-quality products, without the accompanying financial burden.

 At Hempoid, it is critical that the suppliers we work with match the quality standards we set for ourselves.

 Cannabidiol, also known as CBD, is one of 113 cannabinoids found in the hemp plant and accounts for approximately 40% of the plant’s extracts.
 A common misconception is that, because CBD stems from cannabis, it may give users a ‘high’.
 However, the advantage of CBD is that it contains trace to zero levels of THC (legally, this must less than 0.2% THC content in the UK) and therefore does not have any psychoactive effects.